Oculoplastic Reconstructive and Cosmetic Surgery

 - Ectropion occurs when the eyelid turns out and exposes the inner surface.
 It usually affects the lower lid and can cause dry, painful eyes.View Video

 - Entropion is the opposite of ectropion and results in the lower lid turning inward.
-This causes the eyelashes to scratch the surface of the eye and cause discomfort.View Video
+This causes the eyelashes to scratch the surface of the eye and causes discomfort.View Video

 - Enucleation is the surgical removal of the eye and is done only when there is no other choice.
 Anyone undergoing enucleation of their eye will require an artificial eye.